WanionTechnologies/Encryptable/docs/INNOVATIONS.md

 - URLs should be transmitted only over secure channels (HTTPS) and never exposed in public logs or referrers.

 **Relation to Encryptable:**
-- Encryptable's cryptographic addressing makes capability URLs easy to implement: the secret in the URL is used directly to derive the cryptographic key and CID, enabling instant, zero-knowledge access to the resource.
+- Encryptable's cryptographic addressing makes capability URLs easy to implement: the secret in the URL is used directly to derive the cryptographic key and CID, enabling instant, request-scoped (transient knowledge) access to the resource.
 - This approach is ideal for "anonymous" sharing scenarios, where access control is based on possession of the URL rather than user identity.

 **Best Practices:**